mattyjrae123/todolist/design-doc.md

   Type: HTML
   Status:
     200 OK if resource is found
-    404 NOT FOUND if resource is not found
+    404 NOT FOUND if resource isn't found
   Example:
   &lt;!DOCTYPE html>
   &lt;html>